rjshap/AutoSharesAPI/web-api/introduction.md

 Please review the API documentation.
 To begin developing, follow the process in step 2 to set up connection keys.

-**Step 2: Complete the Developer Registration Form to setup a UAT environment** [**Register for UAT Connection Keys**](https://onboarding.autoshares.com/app/241146432165147)
+**Step 2: Complete the Developer Registration Form to setup a developer environment** [**Register for Developer Connection Keys**](https://onboarding.autoshares.com/app/241146432165147)

-After you submit the developer registration form, AutoShares will set up your UAT developer environment and provide connection keys within 1-2 business days.
+After you submit the developer registration form, AutoShares will set up your developer environment and provide connection keys within 1-2 business days.
 We will generate two sets of API keys for you—a publishable client-side key and a secret server-side key—for testing connections and live connections.

 **Step 3: Follow the Authentication process after your receive your connection keys** [**Authentication Instructions**](https://documentation.autoshares.dev/api-documentation/authentication/authenticate-with-autoshares-sso-auth0)